jundalisay/spblist/content/en/research/hegel/spirit/part-a/sense-certainty.md

 Consciousness is I, a pure this, the singular individual knows a pure this, or he knows the singular. | The perceiver, a metaphysical identity, knows other metaphysical identities.

 <!-- relevant to his interests -->

+### Hegel was writing about Cartesian Relationality

+We use this part as proof of the universality of Cartesian Relationality -- even Hegel starts out with relation between the perceiver and his existing world.

+This will help us change:

+"I perceive therefore I am"

+to:

+"I perceive therefore I exist"

+It means that things that exist also react.
+This reaction is part of the perception procecss.
+Therefore everything that exists is a mind.

+The universe is therefore a mind made up of minds, made up of minds, made up of minds, and so on.